Jump to full remarks

 Inventor, CEO, SubUAS, LLC, Co-founder and CTO at XTT

-Secretary Ross and Director Iancu, thank you for your leadership and vision.
+Secretary Raimondo, thank you for your leadership and vision.
 Council members, what a pleasure to be part of this amazing team.

 I would like to tell you about my entrepreneur story hoping to inspire future ones.
 As many entrepreneurs, I wear multiple hats, at times many fancy titles, and have moved in my journey from A to B but never in a straight path.